fthiella/fthiella.github.io/_posts/2018-05-09-pratical-use-of-sql-textify.md

 print $html;
 ````
-I am a busy person so I just needed something quick to write with a good quality output and I believe this is a good solution.
+This is not a perfect solution, but I just needed a quick tool to export my data and I wanted it to look good.
 The syntax is inspired somehow to the Mason2 syntax.
 A real Mason2/(or anything else) component of course is much more flexible but at the same time is little slower to write and more difficult to mantain.